opf/openproject/docs/user-guide/work-packages/work-packages-faq/README.md

 The "Position" attribute is provided by the Backlogs plugin and shows the position of a work package in the backlog.
 If you create e.g. a Feature and assign it to a sprint, the position of the feature in the sprint is shown in the "Position" attribute on the work package list.

+### Can I restore a deleted workpackage?

+There is no easy way to restore a deleted workpackage.
+Generally, you have the option to create and restore your own backups.

 ## Filters and queries